lvillasen/Quantum-Computer-Simulator/README.md

 Experience webpage (https://quantumexperience.ng.bluemix.net/)

-The number of qubits is limited in a natural way by the resources
+The maximum number of qubits is limited in a natural way by the resources

 available on the system used to run this program